SciInstruct: a Self-Reflective Instruction Annotated Dataset for Training Scientific Language Models

-\vpara{Error Analysis.} As our classifier filter is trained on labeled datasets and generated solutions, errors in negatively labeled solutions from ChatGLM2-6B, GPT-3.5-turbo-0613, and GPT-4-0613 can significantly impact the classifier's performance.
-Therefore, we conduct an error analysis and categorize them into Calculation mistakes, False reasoning, and Comprehensive mistakes.
-This analysis is detailed in Figure~\ref{fig:error_analysis}, demonstrating the classifier's capacity to recognize these errors in the dataset.
+\vpara{Error Analysis.} As our classifier filter is trained on labeled datasets and generated solutions, errors in negatively labeled solutions from ChatGLM2-6B, GPT-3.5-turbo, and GPT-4 can significantly impact the classifier's performance.
+Therefore, we conduct an error analysis and categorize them into Comprehensive mistakes, Calculation mistakes, and False reasoning.
+This analysis is detailed in Figure~\ref{fig: error_analysis} in~\ref{ssec: erro_analysis}, demonstrating the classifier's capacity to recognize these errors in the dataset.

-\vpara{Summary.} Based on the aforementioned key sub-modules, we have constructed the \data dataset, which comprises 172,216 instructions, as illustrated in Table~\ref{tab:statistics}.
+\vpara{Summary.} Based on the aforementioned key sub-modules, we have constructed the \data dataset, which comprises 254,051 instructions, as illustrated in Table~\ref{tab: statistics}.